sameersbn/docker-redmine/README.md

 Backups created using instructions from the [Creating backups](#creating-backups) section can be restored using the `app:backup:restore` argument.

-Before performing a restore stopped and removed the running instances.
+Before restoring a backup — stop and remove the running instance.

 ```bash
 docker stop redmine && docker rm redmine